DMS for Compliance: Buyer Guide

 Evidential Archiving

 Archiving is not storage.
-A BS 10008-compliant archive applies cryptographic sealing at the point of archiving, generates a qualified timestamp and records every access in a tamper-proof log.
-These mechanisms ensure that an archived document has not been altered since deposit, which is the essential condition for evidential weight before UK courts and tribunals.
+A compliant archive applies cryptographic sealing at the point of archiving, generates a qualified timestamp and records every access in a tamper-proof log.
+These mechanisms ensure that an archived document has not been altered since deposit, which is the essential condition for admissibility under the Federal Rules of Evidence and compliance with SEC Rule 17a-4's non-rewritable, non-erasable storage requirements.

 Integration with Electronic Signatures

 The DMS and electronic signatures are complementary.
 The signature guarantees consent and integrity at the point of creation.
 The DMS preserves the signed document in a compliant environment that maintains this integrity over time.
-A system that natively integrates electronic signatures (simple, advanced or qualified as required) eliminates breaks in the documentary chain of trust.
+A system that natively integrates electronic signatures (consistent with E-SIGN Act and UETA requirements) eliminates breaks in the documentary chain of trust.

 Architecture and Security for a Regulatory DMS